STOIE/recipes/recipes/offset_smoker/README.md

 #### Method

-1. Get your smoker to 200 deg F, then place the ribs inside, thickest bone-end facing the firebox inside.
+1. Get your smoker to 93 deg C (200 deg F), then place the ribs inside, thickest bone-end facing the firebox inside.
-1. Cook for ~4-6 hours at temp, with a smoky fire (but open flame), rotate as the bones pull-in (internal temp ~175).
+1. Cook for ~4-6 hours at temp, with a smoky fire (but open flame), rotate as the bones pull-in (internal temp ~80C/175F).
-1. Raise the temp to 250 deg F, keeping a fairly smoky fire (but open flame) and cook a further 1-2 hours (internal temp ~190).
+1. Raise the temp to 120 deg C (250 deg F), keeping a fairly smoky fire (but open flame) and cook a further 1-2 hours (internal temp ~88C/190F).
 1. Remove from the smoker, wrap in butcher paper - optionally placing some smoked-tallow on the top-side of the ribs.
-1. Place back into the smoker and increase temp to 275 deg F clean fire and cook until the temp probe goes into the meat like peanut butter (internal temp ~195-200).
+1. Place back into the smoker and increase temp to 135 deg C (275 deg F) clean fire and cook until the temp probe goes into the meat like peanut butter (internal temp ~90-93C / ~195-200F).
 1. Place into an insulated cooler to rest for a couple of hours.

----
 ---

 # Chicken